 DoorDash buys Wolt to expand in Europe as Q3 sales rise

-DoorDash plans to expand in 23 countries with its purchase of Finnish delivery service Wolt Enterprises.
+San Francisco-based DoorDash Inc. was widely expected to join forces with a European ally in the highly competitive and rapidly consolidating delivery market.
+Amsterdam-based Just Eat Takeaway gobbled up Grubhub in a $7.3 billion deal announced last year.

+Wolt has 4,000 employees, but DoorDash wouldn’t say how many drivers make deliveries for the company.
+The company’s gross order volumes hit an annual run rate of $2.5 billion at the end of the third quarter.
+By comparison, DoorDash said its gross order volumes rose 44% to $10.4 billion in the third quarter.

-San Francisco-based DoorDash announced the $8.1 billion deal Tuesday.
-Wolt Co-founder and CEO Miki Kuusi will run DoorDash International when the transaction closes.
+Wolt co-founder and CEO Miki Kuusi will run DoorDash International when the transaction closes, likely in the first half of 2022.

+Kuusi said Wolt has already conquered the difficult market of Finland, where there is low customer awareness of delivery, high pay for drivers and low density in cities, which makes it harder to make a profit.

 The delivery company said revenue grew 45% to $1.26 billion in July-September from the same period a year ago.
 That beat Wall Street’s forecast of $1.17 billion, according to analysts polled by FactSet.

-The company said it had a record 9 million DashPass subscribers at the end of the quarter.
+The company said it had a record 9 million DashPass subscribers at the end of the quarter, up from 5 million at the same time last year.
 DashPass members, who pay $9.99 per month for free deliveries on most orders, tend to order more frequently, the company said.

+DoorDash said it also grew sales by adding non-restaurant partners like Bed Bath & Beyond and Total Wine in the third quarter.
+Xu said 12% of the company’s active users are now trying non-restaurant delivery, up from just 1% in the first quarter of this year.

 By DEE-ANN DURBIN